 Between the first application of the Bioacoustic Probe as a seafloor recorder in March 2001 and the sale of the last remaining demonstration unit in June 2008, a total of 43 Bioacoustic Probes were built and used in both bioacoustic and underwater-acoustic applications.
 The instruments have been attached to at least four species of whales, to northern fur seals, and to manatees, and have been implanted in a blacktip reef shark.
 They have been deployed as fixed autonomous recorders, as elements in arrays, and on a prototype underwater glider.

 Despite its success, the Bioacoustic Probe was hampered by low maximum recordable frequency (7.4 kHz in warm water, 3.7 kHz or less in colder temperatures) and a slow infrared data-transfer rate that required days to offload the instrument's full capacity.
 Its low frequency range particularly impacted its applicability to odontocetes (dolphins, porpoises, sperm whales, and other toothed cetaceans) whose echolocation clicks could not be fully recorded.

-In 2006, the Office of Naval Research initiated a second development contract to Acoustimetrics, a brand of Greeneridge Sciences.
+In 2006, the Office of Naval Research initiated a second development contract.
 This contract supported redesign of the Bioacoustic Probe to enable wideband acoustic applications, particularly with odontocetes.
 The resulting design effort culminated in the announcement, in January 2009, of the Acousonde™.